 Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
 To create a 501(c)(3) tax-exempt organization, first you need to form a California nonprofit corporation.
 Then you apply for tax-exempt status from the IRS and the state of California.
-Here are the details.
+Here are the steps to create a nonprofit in California.

 To form a nonprofit in California, first you need to form a nonprofit corporation under California state law (California Corporations Code Section 5000 et. seq.).